100% Locally Owned, Independent and Free

 Do you have a news tip?
 Click here to send to our news team.

-Rail tracks around South-East Queensland, including the Sunshine Coast line, will be significantly impacted in April, when work is carried out on major projects.
+Rail services around South-East Queensland, including along the Sunshine Coast line, will be significantly impacted in coming weeks, amid upgrades and work on major projects.

-The Department of Transport and Main Roads issued a media statement advising locals and visitors to plan their journeys in advance, ahead of closures between April 3 and 26.
+The Department of Transport and Main Roads issued a media statement advising locals and visitors to plan their journeys in advance, ahead of closures on March 16 and 17 and between April 3 and 26.

 “These track closures will allow critical works on multiple major projects to be undertaken safely and efficiently in the rail corridor, as we work to build a better rail network,” the group stated.